elohor7/elohor7.github.io/about.md

 title: olomu faith
 ---

-## welcom to my webpage
+## welcom To My Webpage

-### WHY
+### Why.

-I have love and passion for tech which is why i am so devoted in laerning
+I have love and passion for tech which is why i am so devoted in laerning.

-### HOW
+### How

-I AM BEING DETERMINED AND BEING FOCUSED ON MY DREAM TO BE A PROFESSIONAL IN THE TECH INDUSTRY
+I am being determined and being fouced on my dream to being a professional in the tech industry.